mamedev/docs/source/basicuse/gettingstarted.rst

 * A DirectDraw, Direct3D, or OpenGL capable graphics card
 * Any DirectSound capable sound card/onboard audio

 Of course, the minimum requirements are just that: minimal.
 You may not get optimal performance from such a system, but MAME should run.
-Modern versions of MAME require more power than older versions, so if you have a less-capable PC, you may find that using an older version of MAME may get you better performance, at the cost of lowered accuracy and fewer supported systems.
+Modern versions of MAME require more power than older versions, so if you have a less-capable PC, you may find that using an older version of MAME may get you better performance, at the cost of greatly lowered accuracy and fewer supported systems.

 MAME will take advantage of 3D hardware for compositing artwork and scaling the games to full screen.
 To make use of this, you should have a modern Direct3D 8-capable video card with at least 16MB of video RAM.

 HLSL or GLSL special effects such as CRT simulation will put a very heavy load on your video card, especially at higher resolutions.
-You will need a fairly powerful modern video card.
+You will need a fairly powerful modern video card, and the load on your video card goes up exponentially as your resolution increases.
+If HLSL or GLSL are too intensive, try dropping your output resolution.

-MAME also has minimal multi-processor support, if you use the -mt flag.
+MAME also has minimal multi-processor support, if you use the **-mt** flag.
 This means that some of the video processing can be done on a second CPU core if it is available.
 To take advantage of this, you should run MAME on a dual-core (or greater) system.

 Keep in mind that even on the fastest computers available, MAME is still incapable of playing some systems at full speed.
 The goal of the project isn't to make all system run speedy on your system; the goal is to document the hardware and reproduce the behavior of the hardware as faithfully as possible.